Everything VoiceMenu does

 Customers interact with your website-not a generic marketplace app.
 The same menu, prices, and rules they see online are what staff fulfil in the back end, so you are not reconciling two systems.

-Operator staff use authenticated routes under /staff—separate from Filament /admin for managers.
-Each user has an assigned primary interface and is steered to that surface after login (they cannot open another staff app in the same session).
-Views use live polling so queues update without manual refresh.
+Operator staff use dedicated staff screens — separate from the back office your managers use.
+Each person has an assigned screen and is taken straight to it after signing in (they cannot open another staff app in the same session).
+Screens refresh automatically so queues stay up to date without a manual reload.

-Optional when enabled: branch IP allowlisting, staff PIN, scheduled-shift checks tied to rotas, and QR login for fast device sign-in.
-Waiter may call a small set of cashier actions (accept order, mark served / serve later) without switching apps.
-See Staff interfaces below for each screen.
+Optional when enabled: branch IP allow-listing, a staff PIN, on-shift checks tied to rotas, and QR sign-in for fast access on a device.
+Waiter can do a few cashier actions (accept an order, mark items served or serve later) without switching screens.

 Public site & discovery